-Just north of I-10 and the community of Mescal in southern Arizona, a road cuts up the east side of the Rincon Mountains.
-After passing by an Old West movie set, you lose the pavement in favor of dirt and gravel and begin your journey into Coronado National Forest.
+Just north of I-10 and the community of Mescal in southern Arizona, a road snakes up the east side of the Rincon Mountains.

 How to get to Mescal Road